1. Create an Azure Web App and a configuration file to build it

 Select Web App

 You will be redirected to the Create Web App page.
 Select an Azure subscription and a resource group.
-Create a new resource group if you have not done that.
+If you haven’t yet, create a new resource group.

 Save Web App

 Now, enter a friendly, unique name for your web app.
-For this tutorial, I have used dotnet-core-sample.
+For this tutorial, I have used dotnet-core-deploy-sample.
 Update other fields as shown in the previous illustration.

 Click Review + create, then Create.
 Wait while Azure sets up the web app environment.